 A black box model might work well for Amazon’s product recommendations, but it presents Susan with some problems.
 First, she would have no way to understand how the model came to those optimal settings.
 Perhaps it was caused by a temperature sensor that sometimes has bad readings.
 Second, she couldn’t diagnose what went wrong in the bad runs to prevent them in the future.
 Third, she couldn’t validate the model’s findings against her thirty years of experience.
 Perhaps the machine learning model found a small amount of evidence in support of a relationship Susan always suspected, but was never able to verify.

 What Susan needs is a machine learning model with insights.
 She needs to understand how it makes predictions so she can better do her job.
-Fortunately, there’s an entire underutilized branch of machine learning devoted to just this: interpretable machine learning.
+Fortunately, there’s a cutting-edge branch of machine learning devoted to just this: interpretable machine learning.

 Interpretable machine learning reveals the relationships between inputs and outputs.
 The result is a “white box” model that not only produces predictions, but also explains them.